 Departmental regulations.
-Any student whose grade-point average (credits divided by units) is less than 1.9 at the end of an academic year in the subjects listed under his division may, at the discretion of his department, be refused permission to continue the work of that option.
-(See note at head of each option in schedules of undergraduate courses, for special departmental applications of this rule.)
+Any student whose grade-point average is less than 1.9 at the end of an academic year in the subjects listed under his Division may, at the discretion of his department, be refused permission to continue the work of that option.
+(See note at head of each option in schedule of undergraduate courses, for special departmental applications of this rule.)
 Such disbarment, however, does not prevent the student from continuing in some other option provided permission is obtained, or from repeating courses to raise his average in his original option.